Mortgage

 Conventional loans

-Whether you’re a first-time homebuyer or a repeat buyer, a conventional loan is worth considering.
-These loans are not insured by a government agency (unlike FHA and VA loans).
-The interest rates and requirements to qualify may be higher than other loan types, but conventional loans usually cost less overall than government loans.
-One reason why is that you don’t have to pay private mortgage insurance if you make a down payment of 20% or more, or once you have gained 20% equity in your home.
+Whether you’re a first-time homebuyer or a repeat buyer, a conventional loan could meet your needs.
+These home loans are not insured by a government agency (unlike FHA and VA loans).
+The requirements to qualify for a conventional loan may be higher than other loan types, but conventional loans usually offer competitive interest rates and cost less overall than government loans.
+This is partly because you don’t have to pay private mortgage insurance (PMI) on conventional home loans if you make a down payment of 20% or more.

 FHA loans

-FHA loans are offered by many lenders and they’re insured by the Federal Housing Administration (FHA).
-FHA loans are often the most affordable option for borrowers with low down payments and low credit scores.
+FHA loans are backed by the Federal Housing Administration (FHA) and offered through private lenders.
+These loans are often the most affordable option for borrowers with low down payments and low credit scores.
+FHA loans allow down payments as low as 3.5% and are available for single-family homes and multifamily homes with up to four units.
+FHA loan rates can be competitive.

 VA loans

 VA loans are loans backed by the U.S. Department of Veterans Affairs (VA) and available through private mortgage lenders.
-You might qualify for one of these low APR, no mortgage insurance loans if you’re a veteran, service member or eligible spouse, even if you have no down payment.
+You might qualify for one of these loans with low annual percentage rates (APRs) and no mortgage insurance if you’re a veteran, service member or eligible spouse, even with no down payment.

 USDA loans

-You might qualify for a loan from the U.S. Department of Agriculture (USDA) if you’re a low-to-moderate income borrower looking to buy a home in a rural area.
-You don’t need a down payment and depending on your income, your USDA loan rate could be as low as 1% to 4.5%.
+You might qualify for a loan backed by the U.S. Department of Agriculture (USDA) if you’re a low-to-moderate income borrower looking to buy a home in an eligible rural area.
+You don’t need a down payment and depending on your income, the interest rate on your USDA loan could be as low as 1% to 4.5%.

 There’s no single loan that works best for every first-time homebuyer.
 To narrow down your best option, look for the most affordable loan based on your income, credit and down payment.